ebipm64/SQL/README.md

 CODE 6: Find the duplicate rows in the table Duplicate (Picture 7)

 CODE 7: Find the the customer with total_amount < 150.
 First, We should join two table payment and customer then find total_amount<150 associated with customer using GROUP BY funtion and HAVING function(Picture 8)
+CODE 8: Find the worker with same salary(Picture 9)